lucacoratu/disertatie/README.md

 - an API which will handle all the data processing and database interaction
 - a dashboard which will display the data in a human friendly manner
 - an Apache Cassandra cluster which will store all the data provided by the agents.
+- an ElasticSearch cluster which will store the logs from the agents for easier indexing.

 # Dependencies
 The honeypot system is built using Golang and NextJS